Overview

 Omar Franco heads Becker’s Federal Lobbying Practice in Washington, D.C.
 He currently represents a wide variety of clients including Fortune 500 companies, small businesses, higher education institutions, trade associations, non-profit organizations, and municipal governments.
-In 2020, Franco was named a “Top Lobbyist” by the National Institute of Lobbying & Ethics (NILE).
-He has also been recognized as a “Hired Gun” in The Hill’s annual list of Top Lobbyists since 2018.
+A recognized leader in the field, Franco was named a “Top Lobbyist” by the National Institute of Lobbying & Ethics (NILE) in 2024 and 2020 and has been featured as a “Hired Gun” on The Hill’s annual list of Top Lobbyists since 2018.

 Omar began federal lobbying in 1999 when he became Director of Governmental Relations for the University of Miami’s School of Medicine.
 In 2001, University of Miami President Donna Shalala promoted him to Assistant Vice President of Governmental Relations, where he represented the university at both the federal and state levels of government and primarily worked on appropriations and health care issues.